xhexhex/Chester/doc/fen-validation.md

     and "r1q1b2n" all have a rank sum of eight whereas the rank sum of "pp2pp" is 6.
 7.  `FEN_ACF_ERROR`
     The ACF (active color field) is something else than "w" or "b".
-8. FEN_STR_CAF_ERROR
+8.  `FEN_CAF_ERROR`
+    The CAF (castling availability field) is not valid.
+Examples of valid CAF values include "-", "KQkq", "Kq", "k", "AHah", "HAha", "CEce", "CEc" and "Ce".
+    *(TODO: Provide a link to the comprehensive description of the CAF in Chester.)*
-	The castling availability field (the third of the six fields) is a string not included in the following 16-element set:
+    ~~The castling availability field (the third of the six fields) is a string not included in the following 16-element set:
-	{ "-", "K", "Q", "k", "q", "KQ", "Kk", "Kq", "Qk", "Qq", "kq", "Qkq", "Kkq", "KQq", "KQk", "KQkq" }
+    { "-", "K", "Q", "k", "q", "KQ", "Kk", "Kq", "Qk", "Qq", "kq", "Qkq", "Kkq", "KQq", "KQk", "KQkq" }~~
-9. FEN_STR_EPTSF_ERROR
+9.  `FEN_EPTSF_ERROR`
-	The en passant target square field (the fourth of the six fields) is a string that does not match the regex "^[a-h][36]$" and is not the string "-".
+    The EPTSF (en passant target square field) is a string that does not match the regex `^[a-h][36]$` and is not the string "-".
-10. FEN_STR_HMCF_ERROR
+10. `FEN_HMCF_ERROR`
-	The halfmove clock field (the fifth of the six fields) is not a decimal integer string with a value between 0 and 2^12 - 1 = 4095.
+    The HMCF (halfmove clock field) is not a decimal integer string with a value between 0 and 9999.
 Note that the only acceptable characters in the string are decimal digits.
-11. FEN_STR_FMNF_ERROR
+11. `FEN_FMNF_ERROR`
-	The fullmove number field (the last of the six fields) is not a decimal integer string with a value between 1 and 2^12 - 1 = 4095.
+    The FMNF (fullmove number field) is not a decimal integer string with a value between 1 and 9999.
 Note that the only acceptable characters in the string are decimal digits.
 12. FEN_STR_PPF_CONTRADICTS_CAF_ERROR
 	The piece placement and castling availability fields don't make sense when considered together.
 For each of the four castling